Speaker Bios

 Eric Choy

-Eric Choy is executive director for trade remedy law enforcement at U.S. Customs and Border Protection (CBP).
+Eric Choy is executive director for trade remedy law enforcement directorate at U.S. Customs and Border Protection (CBP).
 He is responsible for special investigations and enforcement programs focused on detecting, deterring, and disrupting illicit trade with an emphasis on forced labor violations, tariff evasion, and civil penalties.

 Previously, Choy served as deputy assistant for the trade policy at the Office of Strategy, Plans, and Procedures at the U.S. Department of Homeland Security.
 There he was accountable for policies and initiatives that enable the flow of legitimate trade, services, capital, and technology across our nation's borders to ensure a fair, competitive, and safe trade environment.